The Long Grey Line Farm

 The breed's first recorded history dates to the 16th Century in the rugged hills of the former Galloway district of Scotland where they were selected for their thriftiness and ability to withstand the adverse conditions.
 The Belted Galloway has long hair on the back, so that the extra fat is not necessary to keep warm in the winter and biting insects are rarely a problem in the summer.
 Results of a multi-breed research project conducted by a Canadian Government Experiment Station, reveal that the Galloway ranks second only to the Buffalo in hair density tests.
 (I don't know if Alabama cattle can make this claim!)
 Angus also come from Scotland, but were selected for their rapid growth, not thriftiness.
 It is believed that the belted variety of Galloway cattle evolved from an early Celtic breed and is probably a cross of Black Galloways on Dutch Belted.
 They are polled, meaning that they have no horns, but they can still lay one on you with their head!
 This is a good-natured beef breed of medium size, who consume weeds, scrub and rough grass.
 Our mature bull weighs about 1400 pounds or less and is approximately 47 inches at the hip.
 The cows are about 800 pounds and produce well into their teens.
 We have a 19 year old cow who dropped a calf in 2011 and is carrying another now.
 Babies are very small at birth but quickly grow into fine young animals because their mamas have such good milk.
 They are thrifty and do not require extra quality forage to attain good growth.
 Because the animal is a little smaller, steaks are closer to the new guide-lines for portions.
 Exciting color, good disposition, no horns, good growth rate without pushing with high protein diet and lean flavorful meat.
 Since the Belted Galloways are free grazers, their meat is high in Omega 3, an essential fatty acid necessary for human growth and development.
 What a wonderful combination of traits!

-Our bull, called Cupcake, has a very good disposition and puts it on his calves.
+Our bull, called Cupcake, had a very good disposition and put it on his calves.
 They are easy to work around.
-He is a "heifer bull", meaning that he produces small calves but our cows all have good milk to make them grow out rapidly.
+He was a "heifer bull", meaning that he produces small calves but our cows all have good milk to make them grow out rapidly.
+Cupcake died in early August.
+His replacement, bred by Miracle Farm in Kentucky, has been purchased and is maturing with the herd.
 In 2007, one of our senior cows died shortly after giving birth.
 Her daughter had a calf the morning that she died and took on the orphan plus her calf.
 The two babies, a heifer and a bull, grew out just fine.
 Our heifers, with their great maternal instinct, would be a grand beginning for a herd.

 BELTIES FOR SALE

 We sometimes have weaned heifers, as well as several bulls of various ages, for sale.
-All are registered or are eligible to register with the Belted Galloway Society.
-Price is $1200-$1500 for heifers.
-Young bulls are for sale at $1000-1200, depending upon age.
-Unregistered bulls are $800.
-The small minis are a little higher.
+Some are registered or are eligible to register with the Belted Galloway Society.
+Price is $1200 for heifers.
+Young bulls are for sale at $800-1000, depending upon age.
 Since we sell custom beef, older bulls are never available because they have gone to someone's freezer.
+I no longer register the young stock because the Belted Galloway Society has moved the paperwork to Canada.
+When and if they return the record keeping to the USA, I will begin again.
+I love our country and this move is both expensive and lacking in patriotic spirit.
+I will provide applications for the buyer to make a personal decision.
 Contact firstname.lastname@example.org if you wish to add a Beltie to your life.

 Look at the Mini-Moo that was born 30 January 2008.
 The calf beside her is 18 days older and of normal size.
 The big calf has been her constant companion, guardian and playmate since birth.
 The Rhodesian Ridgeback was bigger than she was at birth.
 The rooster's tail was higher than her shoulder.
 This tiny heifer was sold to Texas.
-We currently have a micro-mini bull for sale.
 See the photos below.

 Introducing our farm hands